 Group members can choose any accommodation type.
 Group discount does not apply to race-only entry.

 Transfers: Transfers will be waiting for you at Entebbe Airport on the morning of Tuesday 27th November.
 Kyaninga Lodge is located in western Uganda and the journey from Entebbe takes between 5 and 7 hours.
 We do not recommend completing this journey in the dark therefore transfers will be leaving Entebbe between 9am and Midday.
 Many travellers choose to arrive in Entebbe the day before and stay in a hotel for the night before joining us at the airport in the morning for the transfer.

 Return transfers will leave Kyaninga and go directly to Entebbe Airport on Monday 3rd December.
 Departure time will be at 6am.
+If lots of participants have flights late on Monday, there will be an additional transfer leaving mid-morning.
 We recommend booking your return flight no earlier than 3pm.